Stable measurement-induced Floquet enriched topological order: Abstract

 \section{Abstract}

 The Floquet code utilizes a periodic sequence of two-qubit measurements to realize the topological order.
-After each measurement round, the instantaneous stabilizer group can be mapped to a honeycomb toric code, thus explaining the topological feature.
-The code also possesses a time-crystal order distinct from the stationary counterpart – the $e-m$ transmutation after every cycle.
-In this work, we construct a continuous path interpolating between the Floquet and toric codes, focusing on the transition between the time-crystal and non-time-crystal phases.
-We show that this transition is characterized by a diverging length scale.
-We also add single qubit perturbations to the model and obtain a richer two-dimensional parametric phase diagram of the Floquet code, showing the stability of the Floquet topological order.
+After each measurement round, the instantaneous stabilizer group can be mapped to a honeycomb toric code, explaining the topological feature.
+The code also possesses a time-crystal order – the $e-m$ transmutation after every cycle, breaking the Floquet symmetry of the measurement schedule.
+This behavior is distinct from the stationary topological order realized in either random circuits or time-independent Hamiltonian.
+Therefore, the resultant phase belongs to the overlap between the classes of Floquet enriched topological orders and measurement-induced phases.
+In this work, we construct a continuous path interpolating between the Floquet and toric codes, focusing on the transition between the time-crystal and stationary topological phases.
+We show that this transition is characterized by a divergent length scale.
+We also add single-qubit perturbations to the model and obtain a richer two-dimensional parametric phase diagram of the Floquet code, showing the stability of the Floquet enriched topological order.